+Financial Statements.

-- There are no materially significant related party transactions entered into by the Company with its Promoters, Directors or Senior Management Personnel, Associates, etc. that may have potential conflict with the interests of the Company at large.
-Transactions carried out with the related parties are disclosed in Notes to the Audited Financial Statements. - II.
-During the last three years, there were no strictures or penalties imposed either by the SEBI or the Stock Exchanges or any other Statutory Authorities for non-compliance of any matter related to the Capital Market. - III.
-The Company does not have any material non-listed Indian subsidiary as defined in defined in Regulation 16 and 24 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015. - IV.
-The Company has adopted a Whistle Blower Policy and has established the necessarymechanism for directors & employees to report concerns about unethical behavior orsuspected fraud in violation of Company's Code of Conduct or any other point of concern.
-The policy has been disclosed on the website of the Companyi.e. www.scottishassam.com - V. The Company did not have any commodity price risk or foreign exchange risk and hedging activities as on 31st March, 2022. - VI.
-The Company has not raised funds through preferential allotment or qualified institutionsplacement as specified under regulation 32(7A). - VII.
-The Company has complied with all the mandatory requirements specified in Regulation 17 to 27 and clauses (b) to (i) of subregulation(2) of Regulation 46 of the Listing Regulations.
+- I. During the last three years, there were no strictures or penalties imposed either by the SEBI or the Stock Exchanges or any other Statutory Authorities for non-compliance of any matter related to the Capital Market. - II.
+The Company does not have any material non-listed Indian subsidiary as defined in Regulation 16 and 24 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015. - III.
+The Company has adopted a Whistle Blower Policy and has established the necessary mechanism for directors & employees to report concerns about unethical behavior or suspected fraud in violation of Company's Code of Conduct or any other point of concern.
+The policy has been disclosed on the website of the Companyi.e. www.scottishassam.com

+- IV.
+The Company did not have any commodity price risk or foreign exchange risk and hedging activities as on 31st March, 2023. - V. The Company has not raised funds through preferential allotment or qualified institutions placement as specified under regulation 32(7A). - VI.
+The Company has complied with all the mandatory requirements specified in Regulation 17 to 27 and clauses (b) to (i) of sub-regulation(2) of Regulation 46 of the Listing Regulations.